NickOveracker/StickDiagrammer/README.md

 A proper source-available or open-source license will be added at some point.

 ## Dogma of Development
+* Above all else, the code must work.
 * Javascript errors or warnings must not be tolerated on the live page.
 * All functions must be in strict mode.
 * Live code must always clear JSHint with no errors or warnings.